mjrouser/dataswapping/README.md

 -------------------

 Everything is projected in
-Mass State Plane - M
+Mass State Plane - meters
 SRID = 26986